yoonsikp/family.md/dld.md

 # Dyslipidemia
 Routine screening can start between 30-40 years of age (older for females).
 Repeating a lipid screen that is normal within 5 yrs in otherwise healthy individuals is not recommended.
 Fasting tends to cause a decrease in triglyceride levels.
 Non-fasting levels are recommended for risk stratification.
+Possible signs of dyslipidemia on exam include palmar/skin xanthoma, yellowish bumps near the eyelid, or hepatosplenomegaly.

 ## Types of lipids
 - Triglycerides